Tauhid333/Random-User-API-Performance-Test/README.md

 ## Introduction

 WeatherAPI.com interactive API explorer or IO Docs allows you to test our APIs and methods.
 It returns response headers, response code and response body.
-For complete documentation please visit our Weather API Documentation section.
+For complete documentation please visit the Weather API Documentation section.

-You can also now use our Swagger tool to learn as to how to form weather Request.
+You can also now use the Swagger tool to learn as to how to form weather Request.
 Visit [Swagger Tool](https://app.swaggerhub.com/apis-docs/WeatherAPI.com/WeatherAPI/1.0.2)

 ## Table of Contents